RedisLabs/redislabs-docs/content/rs/getting-started/getting-started-docker.md

 <!-- Also in crdbs.md -->
 {{< note >}}
-If you cannot activate the database because of a memory limitation, make sure that Docker has enough memory allocated in the Advanced section of Docker Settings.
+If you cannot activate the database because of a memory limitation, make sure that Docker has enoughee memory allocated in the Advanced section of Docker Settings.
 {{< /note >}}